LifeArc is an independent self-funding charity. This means that we fund our work ourselves without reliance on fundraising or external grants.

 Find out more

-For more information on LifeArc’s investment policy and activities, read our 2020 annual report and accounts.
+For more information on LifeArc’s investment policy and activities, view our annual reports.